 4. Analyze your sales enablement results

 For your sales team to succeed, they need feedback on what is and isn’t working from prospecting, to close and retention.
 Where in the sales funnel are leads dropping off?
 What content is working best?
-What
+What forms of communication are most effective?

 PRO TIP: Reach out to the clients your sales team didn’t close and ask them why they did not decide to do business with you.